sompalida/Palida-portfolio/final_project_part2.md

 Since I created detailed sketches and crafted a storyline during part I of the project, it was easier to continue building on them in part II.
 I decided to further develop all the sketches into a prototype using Shorthand, the actual tool that I will use for my final presentation.
 As my project has a lot of emotional elements in it, I found it more efficient to build a very high fidelity prototype that includes photos, videos, texts, and actual data visualizations that I plan to incorporate into the final project so that I can test them all with the users and obtain user feedback.

-The link to the prototype is included here: https://preview.shorthand.com/zsnnzITqr9IOgY5j
+The link to the prototype is included here: [Shorthand Prototype Link](https://preview.shorthand.com/zsnnzITqr9IOgY5j)

 ## Step 2: Preparing for user interviews